eBird is designed to gather and disseminate information about bird distribution and abundance across the world.

 Because a primary goal of eBird is to maintain a universally accessible, centralized database of bird observations, the bird observations you submit are available to all eBird users (eBirders), scientists, and others who are interested in examining the distribution, abundance, and trends of North American bird species.

 eBirders are able to view their personal observations and the observations of others, so please be aware that your observations of sensitive species and their locations will be available to other eBird users.
+Taxa on our Sensitive Species list, which can be global or customized by region and date range, are automatically protected so that specific location information is not available to the public but can be used by scientists working to protect those species.
+See our Sensitive Species policy for more information.

 As conservation organizations, the Cornell Lab of Ornithology and the National Audubon Society seek to limit disturbance to birds especially at sensitive locations such as nest and roost sites.
 If you are not familiar with the American Birding Association’s Principles of Birding Ethics, we encourage you to review them.